dvrpc/gis-docs/docs/portal.md

 - Share your *feature services only* to their respective category group including the groups setup for open data portal syncing

 ![ ](img/groupshare.png "Share")

+---
+## License Server

+Our ArcGIS License Server is installed on `gis-portal`.
+We use a [provision file](https://github.com/dvrpc/gis-admin/blob/main/agportal/license_server/ARCGIS.opt) to assign specific licenses to groups/individuals.